-Charges are set separately for those activities related to the TO and to the SO.
+Charges are set separately for those activities related to the Transportation Owner (TO) and to the System Operator (SO).

-The TO maximum allowed revenue is collected by Entry Capacity Charges and Exit Capacity Charges, with a TO Entry Commodity Charge levied on Entry flows where Entry auction revenue is forecast to be under-recovered, and a TO Exit Commodity Charge levied on Exit flows where revenue from Exit Capacity bookings is forecast to be under recovered.
-The SO allowed revenue is collected largely by means of a Commodity Charge levied on Entry and Exit flows.
+The maximum revenue to be collected from the NTS TO and NTS SO charges is determined by the TO and SO price controls, as described in Section 1.1 above.
+The NTS TO maximum allowed revenue is collected by Eentry Capacity Charges and Eexit Ceapacity Ceharges, with a TO Entry Ceommodity Ceharge levied on Eentry flows where Eentry auction revenue is forecast to be under-recovered, and a TO Exit Commodity Ceharge levied on Eexit flows where revenue from Eexit Ceapacity bookings is forecast to be under recovered.
+The NTS SO allowed revenue is collected largely by means of a Ceommodity Ceharge levied on Eentry and Eexit flows.

-Transportation Charges are published in the NTS Transportation Statement.
+NTS-Transportation Ceharges are published in the NTS Transportation Statement.

-Figure 1 shows the breakdown between the TO and SO allowed revenues and TO and SO charges.
+Figure 1-below shows the breakdownrelationship between the TO and SO allowed revenues and NTS-TO and SO charges.